ardatan/graphql-tools/docs/source/schema-stitching.md

 #### inheritResolversFromInterfaces

-The `inheritResolversFromInterfaces` option is simply passed through to `addResolveFunctionsToSchema`, which is called when adding resolvers to the schema under the covers.
-See [`addResolveFunctionsToSchema`](/resolvers/#addresolvefunctionstoschema-schema-resolvers-resolvervalidationoptions-inheritresolversfrominterfaces-) for more info.
+The `inheritResolversFromInterfaces` option is simply passed through to `addResolversToSchema`, which is called when adding resolvers to the schema under the covers.
+See [`addResolversToSchema`](/resolvers/#addresolvefunctionstoschema-schema-resolvers-resolvervalidationoptions-inheritresolversfrominterfaces-) for more info.